Dam breaks in the discrete nonlinear Schr\"odinger equation: Setup and Riemann initial condition

 where $u_n(t)=\psi(nh,t)$.
 Moreover, the effect of the pseudo-differential operator is defined in Fourier space by the frequency ${\omega}(\kappa; h)=2(1-\cos(\kappa h))/h^2$, which possesses a cut-off value at $\omega_{c}=4/h^2$.
 The study of such variants of the DNLS is of interest in its own right, although it will not be the focus of our present work.

 Our starting point herein will be the examination of the dynamics of a two-parameter family of dam break problems

-with $u_-> u_+$, to Eq.~\eqref{EquationOfMotionForDNLS}, for each $\beta$.\\ We mention here two relevant remarks regarding the parameters and boundary conditions of the considered problem: \begin{itemize} \item Given that $u_n(t)$ is an evolutionary solution, we have that $u_n=\sqrt{\beta} U_n(\beta t)$ satisfies the lattice equation

-with unit coupling strength and $\chi=\beta t$.
+with $u_-> u_+$, to Eq.~\eqref{EquationOfMotionForDNLS}, for each $\beta$.\\ We mention here two relevant remarks regarding the parameters and boundary conditions of the considered problem: \begin{itemize} \item Given that $u_n(t)$ is an evolutionary solution, we have that $u_n=\sqrt{\beta} U_n(\beta t)$ satisfies the lattice equation { } with unit coupling strength and $\chi=\beta t$.
 Furthermore, the family of Riemann initial conditions is characterized by only two parameters: the left and right states $U_-$ and $U_+$ respectively.
 Thus, we see that there are only two free parameters \textit{effectively} for the family of Riemann problems to Eq.~\eqref{EquationOfMotionForDNLS}: we choose to fix $u_-=1$, while varying $u_+$ and $\beta$. \item Due to practical issues associated with computation over an infinite lattice, we pick a sufficiently large lattice and enforce homogeneous Neumann boundary conditions (BCs) $ u_{0}(t) = u_{1}(t), u_{N}(t) = u_{N+1}(t)$ at the ends of the lattice.
 Practically, the boundaries will be sufficiently far that they will not play any relevant role in the considerations that follow. \end{itemize} Eq.~\eqref{EquationOfMotionForDNLS} subject to homogeneous Neumann BC's possesses two conserved quantities given by the mass (conservation of $L^2$ norm $M_{\text{DNLS}, \{u_n\}} = \sum_{k=1}^{N} |u_k|^2$) and Hamiltonian in the system

 Note the discrete NLS equation possesses a two-parameter family of stable, homogeneous states (plane wave solutions or \textit{one-phase} Stokes waves) of the {form} {$u_n^{(0)}=A\exp(i\Phi)=A\exp\left(i\kappa nh-i(\omega(\kappa; h)+A^2)t\right)$}, where $|\kappa h|\leq \pi/2$ \cite{kivshar1992modulational,sprenger2024whitham}.
 A canonical problem corresponds to studying the propagation of disturbances on these plane waves; which we at first do without making any assumptions on amplitude